Updated April 14th 2023

 More importantly than what a latch looks like is how it feels.
 I ask every parent I work with how the latch feels.
 The latch could look pretty good from the outside but if you’re in pain, or uncomfortable or it’s causing damage to your nipples, then it’s not a good latch and something needs to be adjusted.

 A good latch should feel comfortable.
-You should feel a gentle tugging/pulling/stretching sensation.
+You should feel a gentle tugging/pulling/stretching sensation or sometimes not much of anything.
 If you’re feeling anything other than that, the latch should be assessed by a professional.
 This includes compressing (nipple comes out squished) pinching or pain.

 An optimal latch means your baby is able to drink milk so watching your baby for swallowing is a great sign they are getting milk.
 If they are drinking milk, it means milk is being removed from the breast which is ultimately how milk supply works.
 The more often milk is removed, the faster it is made (which means an increase!).